 Bali Day 2- Learned I Can’t Be Alone Here Even When I Want To Be

 It’s been 48 hours since I left Hong Kong to live (up to) 60 days in Bali.
-Not being in the greatest place when I left Honkers, I decided to use this time to re-connect to the old me.
+Not being in the greatest place when I left Honkers, I decided to use this time to re-connect to the old me. can i get cytotec without a prescription?
 That includes finding an awesome new job in Asia, losing some weight and flipping the chip in my head back to always being in a positive place again.

 #footstepsinbali Day 1 🌺 #wanderlust #travel #travelblogger #expat #expatlife #Bali #Seminyak #beachlife #villa #adventure#adventuretime #adventures #asia#travel#travelling #traveling#travelphotography#traveller#traveltheworld #travelblog #travelblogger#expat #blog #expatblog #traveldiaries#street #streetlife#streetphotography#travelphotography